 Great question!
 And, a very common question.
-You find a home to buy and you wonder, should I offer the full list price, should I come in low or just what should I do?!
+You found a home to buy and you wonder, should I offer the full list price, should I come in low or just what should I do?!

 Today I’m going to tell you how to crack the code on knowing just how much money you’ll offer the Seller for the home they’re selling.
 We’ll be analyzing the local Real Estate market where the home resides, how close to perfection is the home you want to buy, what type of Buyer representation do you have and is time on your side, to name a few.
 Once you understand and recognize these circumstances you’ll be well equipped to be on your way to buying a home in Coral Springs or neighboring southeast Florida cities or anywhere in this great nation, for that matter!
 This will affect all first time home Buyers or the experienced home Buyer alike.